nrwl/nx/docs/shared/deprecated/affected-graph.md

 # affected:graph

 **Deprecated:** Use `nx graph --affected`, or `nx affected --graph` instead depending on which best suits your use case.
-The `affected:graph` command will be removed in Nx 19.
+The `affected:graph` command was removed in Nx 19.

 Graph dependencies affected by changes